 I recently wrote about Avoiding Toxicity when it comes to developer productivity.
 I’ve also been doing some research into ADHD following a recent diagnosis in the family and therefore, I was interested to stumble across a video from Jesse Anderson, which explains how toxic productivity can arise from having ADHD.
 He also opens with the… Read More »ADHD and Avoiding Toxic Productivity with Jesse Anderson

-Join my newsletter for regular views and news about doing effective, essential human DevOps engineering.
-I dive into the human factors that make successful DevOps organizations and the teams and platforms at the heart of your socio-technical systems.
+DevOps at is the heart of modern software systems.
+In my regular newsletter, I dive into the human factors that make successful engineering organizations where teams and platforms thrive at the heart of your socio-technical systems.
 From leadership to team setup, maximizing performance, tools and techniques.